Role

 Research areas

-Dr Rebecca Gamble's research interests stem from her PhD ‘The Practice of Everyday (Virtual) Life’ gained in 2015 from the School of Art & Design at NTU, and current teaching and PhD supervision.
+Dr Rebecca Gamble's research interests stem from her practice-based PhD ‘The Practice of Everyday (Virtual) Life’ gained in 2016 from Nottingham School of Art & Design at NTU, and current PhD supervision.
 This includes:

 - Interactive art/design; interactivity and experience, between people, objects and spaces

-- Speculative and Critical Design; challenging expectations about the role objects play in everyday life
+- Speculative / Critical design; challenging expectations about the role objects play in everyday life

-- Politics; the power of design for positive social change, including activist strategies, gender, diversity, ethics and sustainability
+- Politics; the power of art/design for positive social change, including activist strategies, gender, diversity, ethics

-- Methodologies; practice-led research, qualitative research, ethnography, observation, semi-structured and unstructured interviews, participatory action research
+- Methodologies; practice-led research, qualitative research, ethnography, observation, semi-structured interviews, participatory action research

 - Pedagogy; active collaborative learning, co-creation with students, digital practice, reflective learning